asish012/aws-solution-architect-associate/class-notes-cloudguru/whizlabs-section.md

 # AutoScaling #
 Auto Scaling selects an instance to terminate as follows:
-- Terminates instance from AZ with the most instances and al least one instance that is not protected from scale in.
+- Terminates instance from AZ with the most instances and at least one instance that is not protected from scale in.
 - Terminates instance from AZ with the oldest launch configuration.

 ![Auto Scaling Lifecycle Stages](img/autoscaling-lifecycle.png)